-Long-Term Issue Credit Ratings are based, in varying degrees, on S&P Global Ratings' analysis of the following considerations:
+Issue credit ratings are based, in varying degrees, on S&P Global Ratings' analysis of the following considerations:

-- The likelihood of payment-the capacity and willingness of the obligor to meet its financial commitments on an obligation in accordance with the terms of the obligation; - The nature and provisions of the financial obligation, and the promise we impute; and - The protection afforded by, and relative position of, the financial obligation in the event of a bankruptcy, reorganization, or other arrangement under the laws of bankruptcy and other laws affecting creditors' rights.
+- The likelihood of payment-the capacity and willingness of the obligor to meet its financial commitments on an obligation in accordance with the terms of the obligation; - The nature and provisions of the financial obligation, and the promise S&P Global Ratings imputes; and - The protection afforded by, and relative position of, the financial obligation in the event of a bankruptcy, reorganization, or other arrangement under the laws of bankruptcy and other laws affecting creditors' rights.

-An issue rating is an assessment of default risk, but may incorporate an assessment of relative seniority or ultimate recovery in the event of default.
+An issue rating is an assessment of default risk but may incorporate an assessment of relative seniority or ultimate recovery in the event of default.
 Junior obligations are typically rated lower than senior obligations, to reflect lower priority in bankruptcy, as noted above.
 (Such differentiation may apply when an entity has both senior and subordinated obligations, secured and unsecured obligations, or operating company and holding company obligations.)

-- AAA-An obligation rated "AAA" has the highest rating assigned by S&P Global Ratings.
-The obligor's capacity to meet its financial commitments on the obligation is extremely strong. - AA-An obligation rated "AA" differs from the highest-rated obligations only to a small degree.
-The obligor's capacity to meet its financial commitments on the obligation is very strong. - A-An obligation rated "A" is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories.
-However, the obligor's capacity to meet its financial commitments on the obligation is still strong. - BBB-An obligation rated "BBB" exhibits adequate protection parameters.
-However, adverse economic conditions or changing circumstances are more likely to weaken the obligor's capacity of the obligor to meet its financial commitments on the obligation. - BB, B, CCC, CC, and C-Obligations rated "BB", "B", "CCC", "CC", and "C" are regarded as having significant speculative characteristics.
+AAA-An obligation rated "AAA" has the highest rating assigned by S&P Global Ratings.
+The obligor's capacity to meet its financial commitments on the obligation is extremely strong.

+AA-An obligation rated "AA" differs from the highest-rated obligations only to a small degree.
+The obligor's capacity to meet its financial commitments on the obligation is very strong.

+A-An obligation rated "A" is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories.
+However, the obligor's capacity to meet its financial commitments on the obligation is still strong.

+BBB-An obligation rated "BBB" exhibits adequate protection parameters.
+However, adverse economic conditions or changing circumstances are more likely to weaken the obligor's capacity to meet its financial commitments on the obligation.

+BB, B, CCC, CC, and C-Obligations rated "BB", "B", "CCC", "CC", and "C" are regarded as having significant speculative characteristics.
 "BB" indicates the least degree of speculation and "C" the highest.
-While such obligations will likely have some quality and protective characteristics, these may be outweighed by large uncertainties or major exposure to adverse conditions. - BB-An obligation rated "BB" is less vulnerable to nonpayment than other speculative issues.
-However, it faces major ongoing uncertainties or exposure to adverse business, financial, or economic conditions that could lead to the obligor's inadequate capacity to meet its financial commitments on the obligation.
+While such obligations will likely have some quality and protective characteristics, these may be outweighed by large uncertainties or major exposure to adverse conditions.

-- B-An obligation rated "B" is more vulnerable to nonpayment than obligations rated "BB", but the obligor currently has the capacity to meet its financial commitments on the obligation.
-Adverse business, financial, or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitments on the obligation. - CCC-An obligation rated "CCC" is currently vulnerable to nonpayment, and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitments on the obligation.
+- BB-An obligation rated "BB" is less vulnerable to nonpayment than other speculative issues.
+However, it faces major ongoing uncertainties or exposure to adverse business, financial, or economic conditions that could lead to the obligor's inadequate capacity to meet its financial commitments on the obligation. - B-An obligation rated "B" is more vulnerable to nonpayment than obligations rated "BB", but the obligor currently has the capacity to meet its financial commitments on the obligation.
+Adverse business, financial, or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitments on the obligation. - CCC-An obligation rated "CCC" is currently vulnerable to nonpayment and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitments on the obligation.
 In the event of adverse business, financial, or economic conditions, the obligor is not likely to have the capacity to meet its financial commitments on the obligation. - CC-An obligation rated "CC" is currently highly vulnerable to nonpayment.

-The "CC" rating is used when a default has not yet occurred, but S&P Global Ratings expects default to be a virtual certainty, regardless of the anticipated time to default.
+The "CC" rating is used when a default has not yet occurred but S&P Global Ratings expects default to be a virtual certainty, regardless of the anticipated time to default.